GoogleCloudPlatform/gcsfuse/docs/playbook.md

 **Solution**

 * sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 6494C6D6997C215E
 * sudo apt-get update

+### Mount Failed with Error: Current requires cgo or $USER set in environment
+We see this error when gcsfuse is mounted without --foreground flag and gcsfuse package is compiled with CGO_ENABLED=0 (go env variable).

+We found this error while mounting gcsfuse through source on debian 11 machine.
+CGO_ENABLED environment variable was false at that machine.
+To fix this, build the gcsfuse package by enabling CGO_ENABLED flag and then mount back.

+Refer this if you want to know more about CGO: https://www.golinuxcloud.com/cgo-tutorial/